Keyser422/Pawsitive-Vibes/journals/grace_lee.md

 Our group is creating issues and assigning them, with the goal of creating 1 table with migrations this week and completing 1 set of endpoints for our models.
 I created a few issues that we can reference as we create merge requests.
 I took the sample data tables created in dogs.sql and transferred them to knew .py files in the directory api/migrations.

 Then I worked on creating a pets.py in the directory models, with a pet_queries.py file in the directory queries.
 The pet_queries.py file contains the various CRUD class functions to create, update, delete, and get a pet(s).
 I also created the pets_routers.py that so far has one get function defined.
 I have yet to test these functions yet, but I will work more on that tomorrow.

+## 4.17.2024

+Today I worked on:

+I noticed that my FastAPI docs page was not loading, and found out that it was due to errors in how I've set up my routers.
+I was able to go back and correctly create endpoints for the model pets.
+Afterwards, the FastAPI docs page was working properly.
+I modified my PetQueries repository to return Falsy values instead of an error message, so that the error messages would instead be displayed on the router portion of the app.
+For error handling, I referenced the user_router.py and decided to use the HTTPException status codes and messages.